Reducing Decision Risk Without Centralising Control

 Why This Breaks at Scale

-As organisations grow, technical leadership often degrades silently.
+As organizations grow, technical leadership often degrades silently.

 Not because leaders become weaker, but because their system of work no longer supports technical judgment.